jhuhta/drupal9-fe-challenge/README.md

 This simple Drupal 9 site and the assignment itself are based on the work by Sami Kolari (https://github.com/samipe/lean-ux-code-challenge) and Jari Nousiainen (https://github.com/jnous/drupal9-base).
 I just combined them and made some initial Drupal customizations required for the task.
+And thanks to Sami Hellsten for comments and fixes.